Looking for the best WordPress landing plugin?

-Price: You can get Thrive Architect as part of Thrive Suite ($19 per month, billed annually), together with Thrive Themes’ all other products.
+Price: You can get Thrive Architect as part of Thrive Suite ($99 quarterly or $299 yearly), together with Thrive Themes’ all other products.

 2. Leadpages – Affordable SaaS Tool With Easy WordPress Integration

-The Leadpages tool itself isn’t technically a WordPress plugin – it’s a SaaS landing page builder tool.
-But it does have a dedicated plugin to help you integrate and manage your landing pages in WordPress.
+The Leadpages tool itself isn’t technically a WordPress plugin but a SaaS landing page builder tool.
+However, it does have a dedicated plugin to help you integrate and manage your landing pages in WordPress.